copdips/copdips.github.io/_posts/2022/2022-09-15-adding-data-files-to-python-package-with-setup-py.md

 ### Loading data files packaged by data_files

-As data files packaged by `data_files` parameter could be in any folder, not necessary inside of a Python module with `__init__` file, in such case the new `importlib.resources.open_text`can not be used anymore, and indeed marked as [deprecated in Python 3.11](https://docs.python.org/3.11/library/importlib.resources.html?highlight=read_text#deprecated-functions).
+As data files packaged by `data_files` parameter could be in any folder, not necessarily inside a Python module with `__init__` file, in such case the new `importlib.resources.open_text`can not be used anymore, and indeed marked as [deprecated in Python 3.11](https://docs.python.org/3.11/library/importlib.resources.html?highlight=read_text#deprecated-functions).

 * Use stdlib `importlib.resources.files` to read file from `module_a/folder_b/file.json`